-Michigan Sales Tax Auditor shake up the used car industry
+Michigan Sales Tax Auditor Shake-Up in the Used Car Industry

 Our law firm has seen it all in terms of state tax audits in the Midwest.
 In a recent audit, the State of Michigan began shaking down used car dealers in a similar pattern as the Illinois Department of Revenue and other state taxing authorities.